FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

-The primary reason for extending [RFC2544] is to address the challenges and requirements presented by the evaluation and testing of software-based networking systems' data planes.
+The primary reason for extending [RFC2544] is to address the challenges and requirements presented by the evaluation and testing the data planes of software-based networking systems.

 To give users more freedom, MLRsearch provides additional configuration options such as allowing multiple short trials per load instead of one large trial,